 6. Plan Your Laundry Routine

-7. Separate And Conquer Drying Times
+7. Separate and Conquer Drying Times

+Hopefully, you have sorted your dirty laundry well before washing.
+If not, separate your freshly washed clothes and dry similar types of clothes together.
 Lightweight synthetics, for example, dry much more quickly than bath towels and natural fiber clothes.
 Never overload the dryer.
 The clothes need room to tumble so that air can reach each surface.

 8. Clean Your Dryer Vents

 An unobstructed flow of air makes a dryer work more efficiently and can prevent fires.
 Clean the dryer lint filter after every use.
-Check the outside dryer exhaust frequently to make sure it’s clean and that the flapper opens and closes freely.
+Check the outdoor dryer exhaust vent frequently to make sure it’s clean and that the flapper opens and closes freely.
 Manufacturers recommend using rigid venting materials, not plastic vents that may collapse and cause blockages.

 9. Get Outside

-10. Skip The Iron
+10. Skip the Iron

-Irons can consume up to 1,800 watts of energy, and if used for two hours, one iron emits 4.8 pounds of carbon dioxide.
+Clothes irons can consume up to 1,800 watts of energy, and if used for two hours, one iron emits 4.8 pounds of carbon dioxide.
 Line drying clothes or drying on lower temperature settings and removing them promptly from the dryer while still slightly damp will keep wrinkles to a minimum.